Armonica/architecture/README.md

 - NO monolith
 - only one html file
 - offline first
-- hyper-modular (I was asked why I'm using `hyper` because `modular` is `arhi`-sufficient.
+- hyper-modularity (I was asked why I'm using `hyper` because `modular` is `arhi`-sufficient.
 No, is not.
-I have to find the right words to explain my view.)
+I have to find the right words to explain my view.), plugability and flexibility.
 - Everything is replaceable.
 Of course, is not, but most of the things.
+- DRY KISS with some limits, mainly because we aim complex behaviours.
+- Flexible architecture that allows fast library update.
+- World Peace

 ## Monetization